confident-ai/deepeval/README.md

 # 🚀 Getting Started 🚀

-Let's pretend your LLM application is a customer support chatbot; here's how DeepEval can help test what you've built.
+Let's pretend your LLM application is a RAG based customer support chatbot; here's how DeepEval can help test what you've built.

 ## Installation